See Japan from your own folding bicycle!

 (Photo credits to Brenda Carlisle, Ryo Yokoyama, and Scott Newland)

-Thinking about a Brompton folding bike?
+Thinking about getting a Brompton folding bike?
+The best folding travel bike on the market!

+Click the Clever Cycles link!
 Really nice people, individualized support, and answers to all your Brompton questions!

 Riding the Shimanami Kaido across the Inland Sea from Onomichi in Honshu to Imabari in Shikoku.